 TNP will ensure that a reasonable opportunity is given to the data subject to object to the use of their personal data for TNP’s marketing purposes when collecting the personal data and on the occasion of each communication to the data subject for purposes of direct marketing.

 TNP will not use your personal data to send you marketing materials if you have requested not to receive them.
 If you request that we stop processing your personal data for marketing purposes, TNP shall do so.
 We encourage that such requests to opt-out of marketing be made via forms and/or links provided for that purpose in the marketing materials sent to you.

-Special personal information is sensitive personal data of a data subject and TNP acknowledges that it will generally not process special personal data unless the exceptions under POPIA apply (e.g. processing is carried out in accordance with the data subject’s consent).
+Special personal information is sensitive personal data of a data subject and TNP acknowledges that it will generally not process special personal data unless the exceptions under GDPR and POPIA apply (e.g. processing is carried out in accordance with the data subject’s consent).

 TNP acknowledges that it may not process any personal data concerning a child and will only do so where it has obtained the consent of the parent or guardian of that child or where it is permitted to do so in accordance with applicable laws.

 Retention of personal data

 We may keep records of the personal data we have collected, correspondence, or comments in an electronic format.